lp-lab/dockerPiHole/README.md

 ## Volume mounts

+**Starting with version 2.0.2, even /var/log is automatically binded to a docker volume, so there's no need to mount it from command line**

 **Starting with version 2.0.0 of this container, released on June 16th 2017, pihole-FTL uses a sqlite DB to store queries, located on /etc/pihole directory, so the container now automatically creates a volume to store this directory, there's no need to mount any file in /etc/pihole and can be safely removed from the command line**

 There are some useful volume mounts, passed via `-v` switch to the Docker